Artsymama/INN-Hotels-Supervised-Learning-Classification/README.md

 Objective
 The increasing number of cancellations calls for a Machine Learning based solution that can help in predicting which booking is likely to be canceled.
 INN Hotels Group has a chain of hotels in Portugal, they are facing problems with the high number of booking cancellations and have reached out for data-driven solutions.
 As a data scientist I have to analyze the data provided to find which factors have a high influence on booking cancellations, build a predictive model that can predict which booking is going to be canceled in advance, and help in formulating profitable policies for cancellations and refunds.

+Tools used
+•	Python: statsmodel, sklearn, sklearn.metrics, sklearn.tree
+•	Numpy library for computation
+•	Seaborn library for informative statistical graphs
+•	Matplotib for interactive visualizations
+Project Coverage
+Build a predictive model that can predict which booking is going to be canceled in advance, and help in formulating profitable policies for cancellations and refunds.
+Tasks Performed
+•	Data Preparation
+•	Used machine learning algorithms for classification problems - Logistic Regression, and Decision Tree.
+•	Used Variance Inflation Factor to check for multicollinearity
+•	Interpret the results of a Logistic Regression model.
+•	Interpret and visualize the results of a Decision Tree model.
+•	Creating confusion matrix review, accuracy, recall, precision and f1 performance
+•	Assess the model performance of a classification model using different performance metrics, tune models to improve model performance.

+Business Insights
+•	The refunds, cancellation fee, should be highlighted on the website/app before a customer confirms their booking to safeguard guests' interest.
+•	We saw in our analysis that bookings, where the total length of stay was more than 5 days, had a higher chance of getting canceled.
+The hotel can restrict booking duration up to 5 days only with an option for customers to book an extension in case they are willing to extend their stay
+•	In the months of December and January cancellation to non-cancellation ratio is low.
+Customers might travel to celebrate Christmas and New Year.
+The hotel should ensure that enough human resources are available to cater to the needs of the guests
+•	A loyalty program for repeat customers that offers - special discounts, access to services in hotels, for these customers can help in improving their experience